aerospike-community/docker-laptop/README.md

 On an Intel Mac, the system automatically uses Apple's Hypervisor instead, providing good virtualization speed.

+## Version

+This manual is for version 3.
+For instructions on v1, see the v1 branch.

 ## Version upgrade

 This release (v3) must override v1 if previously used.
 Unfortunately, data between these 2 versions cannot be ported.
 Future releases will support updates without data/container loss.